 The Conference of the Parties shall adopt an area-based management tool, including a marine protected area, in areas beyond national jurisdiction to be applied on an emergency basis, if necessary, where an activity, or when a natural phenomenon or human-caused disaster has, or is likely to have, a significant adverse impact on marine biological diversity of areas beyond national jurisdiction, to ensure that the adverse impact is not exacerbated.

-(a) Measures under this paragraph shall be considered necessary only if the threat or adverse impact of an activity cannot be managed in a timely manner through the application of the other provisions of this Agreement or by a relevant legal instrument or framework or global, regional, subregional or sectoral body.
+(a) Measures under this article shall be considered necessary only if the threat or adverse impact of an activity cannot be managed in a timely manner through the application of the other provisions of this Agreement or by a relevant legal instrument or framework or global, regional, subregional or sectoral body.

 (b) Measures taken on an emergency basis shall be based on the best available science and scientific information and, where available, relevant traditional knowledge of Indigenous Peoples and local communities.
 Such measures may be proposed by Parties or recommended by the Scientific and Technical Body, and may be adopted intersessionally.
 The measures shall be temporary, must be reconsidered for decision at the meeting of the Conference of the Parties following their adoption, and shall expire either upon being replaced by area-based management tools established in accordance with the provisions of this Agreement or at a date to be decided by the Conference of the Parties that shall not be later than two years after their adoption, whichever is earlier.